dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 ---
 title: Checking websites for hidden artifacts using R, with packages developed by top influencers in IT security
-authors:
-- Hugo Authors
+author: ''
 date: '2020-05-06'
 slug: how-to-get-insights-from-a-security-point-of-view-using-r
-categories: []
-tags: []
 hero: /images/hero-12.jpg
 excerpt: Recently I came across some cybersecurity articles written by Mckinsey, but then I suddenly remembered one of the brilliant resources focused on R and cybersecurity research
 ---

 Recently I came across some cybersecurity articles written by Mckinsey, but then I suddenly remembered one of the brilliant resources focused on R and cybersecurity research, DFIR, risk analysis, and much more.
 The person behind this resource is Bob Rudis* who wrote a book along with Jay Jacobs - "Data, Driven Security: Analysis, Visualization and Dashboards".
 Bob Rudis is the Director of Enterprise Information Security & IT Risk Management at Liberty Mutual Insurance and was named one of the Top 25 Influencers in Information Security by Tripwire.